By: Ranilo Abando (Manila, October 17, 2020) ***

 1. Just like in the case of the gods Shamash and Ra, the sun symbolism for the woman in the passage above pertains to it being a seat of consciousness, which many would commonly refer to as a spirit.
 As she is described to be located in an exalted location, the woman most likely represents a person’s main seat of consciousness that dwells above his mind column.
-The moon, which reflects light, represents knowledge brought down to earth.
-The woman stepping on the moon means that the wisdom of the main seat of consciousness is superior to any knowledge that its own human counterpart already possesses here in the physical world.
+The moon, which reflects light, represents higher knowledge brought down to earth.
+The woman stepping on the moon means that the accumulated wisdom of the main seat of consciousness is superior to any knowledge that its own human counterpart already possesses here in the physical world.

 2. The woman has a child in her womb (pregnant) and is about to give birth.
 That child represents the human seat of consciousness, which was originally part of the main seat of consciousness, but was eventually separated from it and sent down into the lower mind which produces the physical world.

 3. The great red dragon is the world serpent which represents a person’s own lower mind which builds this virtual physical world.
 It is symbolized as serpentine because it is partly composed of the primordial singularity (chaos).
 Its red color denotes the passions generated by the “beast” aspect of the lower mind.
 The seven heads refer to the multiple heads, like that of a Hydra, of this “beast” aspect of the lower mind – greed, hate, fear, sadness, jealousy, lust, envy, anger, vanity, pride, etc. The crowns mean that the “beast” aspect of the lower mind can possess advanced knowledge if it is able to hijack the “thinker” aspect of the lower mind.